xpush/xpush.github.io/doc/quick-start/index.md

 You can download and run the image file of XPUSH at the docker repository. it is possible to install and run and, in this way, you can be most easily and quickly experience the XPUSH.

-XPUSH Docker image files is shared in [docker hub] (https://registry.hub.docker.com/u/stalk/xpush/), You can download the image to your server or personal PC, and then you can install and run the xpush with it.
+XPUSH Docker image files is shared in [docker hub](https://registry.hub.docker.com/u/stalk/xpush/), You can download the image to your server or personal PC, and then you can install and run the xpush with it.

 <br />